flutter/website/widgets.md

  - `BoxDecoration decoration` Draw the given decoration around this container.
  - `double width` Forces the container to have the given width.
  - `double height` Force the container to have the given height.
- - `EdgeDims margin` Surrounds the container (i.e., outside the container's decoration) on the top, right, bottom, and left with the given amount of space.
+ - `EdgeInsets margin` Surrounds the container (i.e., outside the container's decoration) on the top, right, bottom, and left with the given amount of space.
- - `EdgeDims padding` Surrounds the container's child (i.e., inside the container's decoration) on the top, right, bottom, and left with the given amount of space.
+ - `EdgeInsets padding` Surrounds the container's child (i.e., inside the container's decoration) on the top, right, bottom, and left with the given amount of space.
  - `Matrix4 transform` Apply the given matrix before painting the container.